 - It is not appreciated by your customers if you send tons of similar-looking e-mails and clog up their inboxes with notifications about different products.

-- The notification service will be inefficient if it informs too many potential buyers (more than you have available products for sale).
+- The notification service will be inefficient if it informs too many potential buyers, more than you have available products for sale.

-Distributing the notification over time and adjusting the volume of notifications based on the sales and stock changes is the solution.
+Distributing the notification over time and adjusting the volume of notifications based on sales and stock changes is the solution.

-For example, you can specify the maximum number of subscriptions a product can have (sorted by the age of the subscriptions) and the interval between sending the next batch of emails.
+For example, you can specify the maximum number of subscriptions a product can have, sorted by the age of the subscriptions, and the interval between sending the next batch of emails.
 By distributing e-mail alerts over time, you can avoid receiving more orders than you can fulfill.

 If a product is restocked and the number of users to be notified is set to 10, the system should inform the first 10 users subscribed to that product first.
 The system should wait for a few minutes, let’s say 5 minutes, so that these 10 users can come and buy.
 The notifications will be sent in batches of 10 with a 5-minute interval between each batch until a certain threshold is reached.
-Additional emails won’t be sent until the waiting period has ended if additional items are restocked during the waiting period.
+Additional emails will not be sent until the waiting period has ended if additional items are restocked during the waiting period.
 Following the waiting period, we will determine the number of items in stock for this item and inform the subscribers accordingly.

 Service Suspend/Restore